datasciencecampus/woffle/README.md

 use and most importantly they will be composable so that you can chain deterministic and probabilistic functions together, where it makes sense.

-A type checking tool ([pyre](https://pyre-check.org)) will be available to ensure that any custom pipelines have functions of the same type before the program runs to prevent any late exceptions being raised.
-This is currently not yet implemented but is in the immediate tasks to perform.

 ## Installation